grpc/proposal/L81-core-cpp-jwt-token-audience.md

    mechanism.

-   user_provided_audience is an optional field for user to override the auidence in the JWT token if used.
+   user_provided_audience is an optional field for user to override the audience in the JWT token if used.
 If user_provided_audience is empty, the service URL will be used as the audience.
 */
 GRPCAPI grpc_channel_credentials* grpc_google_default_credentials_create(